 Gone with the Wind

 was pondered last at Greenbriar in 2010.
 Many comments were posted, these worth a latter look after fourteen years elapsed.
 I tried this time to put myself in the place of today-folk watching a 1939 release.
 Were any there who had never seen GWTW?
 If so, they were in for something unlike all that is modern filmmaking, and more so, storytelling.
 Is any current film so heavily scored?
 I’d like to think someone among the uninitiated might “discover” the music and want more of same sort, or is that too wishful thinking?
 Love for lush accompany might be too high a hill for anyone young (even old) to climb, for didn’t movies abandon classical/romantic models by the sixties, certainly the seventies?
 I felt keenly Wind's age when Thomas Mitchell did his Tara speech and the camera rolled back for a majesty take.
 When was this sort of thing last attempted?
 Gone with the Wind defines narrative-driven, bearing in mind this isn’t something moderns necessarily want, so does GWTW suffer for its discipline and careful construction?
 Characters are dense and piled high.
 Could you scroll, text, as so many do, and still keep up?
 Lots insist a movie permit all this, which may be why coherence matters so much less now.
 No film today is remotely like Gone with the Wind, whereas on 1967-68 occasion for a major reissue, there were still features that harked back, at least tentatively, to the epic original.
 Imitators stepped boldly forward just ten years before, Raintree County and lately mentioned Band of Angels.
-I wasn’t nervous watching GWTW for not being responsible for how it would be received, my days for bringing anything vintage before current watchers happily and mercifully passed.
+I wasn’t nervous watching GWTW for not being responsible for how it would be received, my days for bringing anything vintage before current lookers happily and mercifully passed.

 Gone with the Wind